Uganda says will not renew Eskom's hydropower licences next year

 The new company, UNECL, will likely be structured as a Public Private Partnership (PPP) with the state firm as a majority shareholder, the energy ministry said.

-Last month the government notified Umeme Limited, a private company with monopoly rights to distribute power in Uganda, that it would not renew its licence when it expires in March 2025.
+Last month the government notified Umeme LimitedUMEME.UG, a private company with monopoly rights to distribute power in Uganda, that it would not renew its licence when it expires in March 2025.